nyu-ossd-s20/project-evaluation/gnome_atk_evaluation.md

 Describe the process that you needed to follow:

 1. how involved was the process? <br>
+It was quite easy and I didn't have to do much, although two out of three provided build methods did not work for me.

 1. how long it take you? <br>
+Around 5 minutes.

 1. did you need to install additional packages or libraries? <br>
+No.

 1. were you able to build the code following the instructions? <br>
+Yes.

 1. did you need to look for additional help in installing the environment? <br>
+No.

 1. any other comments? <br>
+The build was successful with only one of the provided build methods (meson), it didn't work with the other.